someguy20336/TypeRight/README.md

 - You can change this to your own custom function located somewhere in your project by using the **ajaxFunctionName** configuration setting.
 The function must have the following signature: (url: string, data: any, success: (result: any) => void, fail: () => any): any
   - The url you get will be in the form: "/Controller/Action"
   - The data you get will be a dictionary of keys (parameter names) and values
-- If using the module template, note that you will need to specify the file that the module is located in the **ajaxFunctionModule** configuration setting
+- If using the module template, note that you will need to specify the file that the module is located in the **ajaxFunctionModulePath** configuration setting

 Coming soon - I will talk about how it knows which types to use a little more